jbeustice/lanyon/research.md

 1. En Route Reference Point Updating: Estimating Travel Decisions in the Presence of Unexpected Delays [job market paper]
 2. A (Statistical) Moment in Time and Space: Detecting the Significance of Skewness on Route Choice
-3. A Conduit of Prices: The Effect of the Transportation Network on Price Dispersion using Modern Data
+3. A Conduit of Prices: The Effect of the Multi-Modal Transportation Network on Price Dispersion

 The first paper looks at reference-point updating (a feature of [Prospect Theory](https://en.wikipedia.org/wiki/Prospect_theory)) within periods.
 The second paper adds evidence to whether including the 3rd moment (i.e. skewness) is useful in predicting the preferred route.
 The last paper explores using spatial-weighting matrices based on the transportation network in spatial analysis.